savannah-martin/Book-Recommender/README.md

 # Book-Recommender

-The Book Recommender is based on a SVM model and allows the user to enter the title of a book and recieve up to five book recommendations based on consumer reviews.
+The Book Recommender allows the user to enter the title of a book and recieve up to five book recommendations based on consumer reviews.
 If the title entered is not in the dataset, books with similar titles will be suggested.

 ## Requirements